Torrington F.C.: Ground and support

 Torrington play their home games at Vicarage Field, on School Lane in Great Torrington.
 In the 2004–05 season, Torrington's attendance at home games ranged between 72 and 245 people, with an average crowd of 108; in 2005–06, this reduced to an average of 85, with a range between 32 and 189; and in 2006–2007, the club's latest season in the Western League, average attendance fell further to 44, with a maximum of just 100 people in attendance.

 Non-playing staff

-The current manager of Torrington is Jackson Birch, with his assistants Gavin Johns, Kevin Weir and Wayne Hobbs.
-Birch joined the Super Greens in 2020 along with then manager Liam Dart before he took the reins in February 2022.
+The current manager of Torrington is Tony Radford, with his assistant Alex Jones, and coach Kevin Weir.
+Previous manager Birch joined the Super Greens in 2020 along with then manager Liam Dart before he took the reins in February 2022.
 Previous managers of the club include former Fulham and Torquay United defender Robbie Herrera and former Torquay United and Plymouth Argyle winger David Pook.
 Portsmouth full back Kieth Viney.